Thoughtful Parenting: Back-to-school routines

 For Steamboat Pilot & Today

 Kim Schulz is the executive director and part of the team of reading experts at Steamboat Reading.
-Steamboat Reading provides a community of support for struggling readers and their families.
-Visit steamboatreading.org for more information.
+Steamboat Reading is a nonprofit that provides a community of support for struggling readers and their families.
+They are part of the Routt County Youth Services Coalition.
+Visit http://www.steamboatreading.org.

 Support Local Journalism